Yucatan Foods: The 21 Most Popular Dishes That You Will Love

 The Spaniards brought aniseed to sweeten and smooth the taste, as they found the original Maya recipe too strong.

-The drink is served plain, chilled, or on the rocks and is a perfect digestive to enjoy after tasting a dish of Yucatecan cuisine.
+The drink is served plain, chilled, or on the rocks and is a perfect digestive after tasting a Yucatecan cuisine dish.

-Have you tried any of these typical Yucatecan dishes?
+Have you tried any of these typical Yucatecan foods?
 Which are your favorites?

 Share the article with your friends so they can also get to know the main delicacies of Yucatecan cuisine.
 Buen provecho!